Libonet/DependenViz/README.md

 Link to the [Graphviz installation page](https://graphviz.org/download/)

-To install DependenViz run `cabal install`
+To install DependenViz on your system run `cabal install` in the project folder

 To build it run `cabal build`, then `cabal run`